rgdonohue/web-mapping-short-course/README.md

 ### 3. Thematic Web Mapping: Value by Area

 The third module explores techniques for making a value by area (or choropleth) map.
 Students use web-based tools first to convert areal geometries into the TopoJSON data format, which explicitly encodes spatial topology and reduces redundant shared borders within geometry data.
-The JavaScript library Turf provides powerful geoprocessing capabilities within the browser, without the need for a Desktop GIS.
+The JavaScript library Turf provides powerful geoprocessing capabilities within the browser, without the need for a desktop GIS.
 Client-side code dynamically classifies data for encoding areal units by saturation level

 ### 4. Extending Web Maps with Plugins and Web Hosting